-- Vapes and electronic cigarettes - Lighters and matches - Any items likely to cause offence on homophobic or racist grounds - Any inappropriate sexualised images or items including any pornographic material
+- Vapes and electronic cigarettes

+- Lighters and matches

+- Knives and weapons

+- Alcohol

+- Illegal drugs

+- Stolen items

+- Anya article that the member of staff reasonably suspects has been, or is likely to be used to commit an offence, or, to cause personal injury to, or damage to property of; any person (including the child).

+- Tobacco and cigarette papers

+- Fireworks

+- Pornographic images

-8.1.1.
+- 8.1.1.
 The academy will retain and dispose of these as appropriate.
-They will not be returned to the child or parent
+They will not be returned to the child or parent.